What is Nisargadatta Maharaj?

 I Am That

-The dialogues collected as *I Am That* — recorded between 1970 and 1973, translated from the Marathi by Maurice Frydman, published a year before Nisargadatta's first wave of Western visitors arrived — are the most direct non-dual teaching in print.
+The dialogues collected as *I Am That*↗ were recorded between 1970 and 1973 and translated from the Marathi by Maurice Frydman.
+They were published a year before the first wave of Western visitors arrived.
+The book is the most direct non-dual teaching in print.
 Nisargadatta's method is not gentle.
-He cuts through philosophy, autobiography and emotional appeal with the same patience: the I-am is the only door; everything before it is mind; everything after it is silence.
-The dialogues are arranged not by topic but by sitting, so the same questions return at different angles across hundreds of pages, and the reader's resistance is met from every direction in turn.
+He cuts through philosophy, autobiography and emotional appeal with the same patience.
+The I-am is the only door, he repeats.
+Everything before it is mind.
+Everything after it is silence.
+The dialogues are arranged not by topic but by sitting.
+The same questions return at different angles across hundreds of pages, and the reader's resistance is met from every direction in turn.

-Where Ramana Maharshi's instruction was trace the I-thought back to its source, Nisargadatta's was abide as the sense 'I am' until the sense itself drops away.
+Ramana Maharshi§'s instruction was trace the I-thought back to its source.
+Nisargadatta's was abide as the sense 'I am' until the sense itself drops away.
 The methods converge; the rhetorical temperatures do not.
 Ramana's transmission was largely silent.
 Nisargadatta argued, scolded, joked, and occasionally threw seekers out.
 The contrast is part of what makes the two figures complementary in the lineage rather than redundant.

 His position in the lineage